Understanding JDM, Imported & Local Assembled Cars

 JDM

-It stands for Japanese Domestic Model and as the name suggests, these are the vehicles that were produced specifically to be sold within Japan’s domestic market but were later imported in our country under different schemes.
-If you compare the JDM version of cars such as Corolla or Lancer with the ones available locally, you will find a lot of difference both in terms of quality and equipment on offer.
+It stands for Japanese Domestic Model and as the name suggests, these are the vehicles that were produced specifically to be sold within Japan’s domestic market but were later imported into our country under different schemes.
+If you compare the JDM version of cars such as Corolla or Lancer with the ones available locally, you will find a lot of differences both in terms of quality and equipment on offer.

 Related: Local Assembled vs JDM- Which One You’ll Buy?